 "They came to realize the shark sanctuary was important to protecting our culture," Namakin said.

-Luke Warwick, the director of Pew's global shark conservation campaign, said the Pacific islands were leading the way when it came to protecting sharks and that Kiribati's announcement represented another significant step.
+Luke Warwick is the director of Pew's global shark conservation campaign.
+He said the Pacific islands were leading the way when it came to protecting sharks and that Kiribati's announcement represented another important step.

 He said enforcement of the sanctuaries throughout the Pacific remained a difficult issue.

 Warwick said the image of sharks was changing.